 Other risk factors of sudden cardiac arrest include:

-- Ejection fraction of less than 40%, particularly in combination with ventricular tachycardia
+- Ejection fraction -- a measure of how much blood the left ventricle pumps out with each contraction -- of under 40%, particularly in combination with ventricular tachycardia

 - Prior episode of sudden cardiac arrest

 - Family history of sudden cardiac arrest or SCD

 - Personal or family history of certain abnormal heart rhythms, including long or short QT syndrome, Wolff-Parkinson-White syndrome, extremely low heart rates, or heart block

 - Ventricular tachycardia or ventricular fibrillation after a heart attack

 - History of congenital heart defects or blood vessel abnormalities

 - History of syncope (fainting episodes of unknown cause)